• Skip to main content

 Pasta sauce

 For under a dollar for a big jar.
-Any type of tomato sauce is going to be a good deal.
+Any tomato sauce is going to be a good deal.
 One can use it for so many dishes.
 Soups, stews, and pasta toppings as well.
-Adding some spices, you can turn it into BBQ sauce, pizza sauce, or salad dressings.
+Adding some spices, you can turn them into BBQ sauce, pizza sauce, or salad dressings.
+Consider using tomato paste as your base.

 Macaroni and cheese

-Sometimes boxed macaroni and cheese is a need.
+Sometimes, boxed macaroni and cheese is a need.
 It’s a great lunch or side dish.
-But, sometimes the cheapest doesn’t taste the best.
+But, sometimes, the cheapest could taste better.
 Adding some spices or some extra cheese can make all the difference.
 I prefer adding hot sauce to mine.

 Spices

-You can find many spices at Aldi or the Dollar Tree for a dollar or less.
-These little jars are a gift from the dinner goddess and can transform bland chicken into a gourmet dinner with a bit of research and creativity.
+One of the best places to get inexpensive spices is the Dollar Tree.
+You can find many spices at Aldi or Dollar Tree for a dollar or less.
+These little jars are a gift from the dinner goddess and can transform bland chicken into a gourmet dinner with some research and creativity.

-They are a must when you’re grocery shopping on a tight budget.
+They are a must when grocery shopping on a tight budget, and you can’t beat the great prices.

 Canned fruit

-Not as great as fresh, but an excellent cheap grocery list item.
+It’s not as great as fresh, but it’s an excellent cheap grocery list item.
 You can use canned fruit as a more economical alternative or addition to fresh fruit.

 A can of pears would make a sweet side dish for breakfast or a snack for fifty cents.
 And adding canned fruits like peaches or pineapple to a cake makes it a little extra special.